 Brigadeiro (chocolate fudge balls) and Beinjinho (coconut fudge balls)

-These bonbon-like desserts are so simple, yet so good.
+These bonbon-like desserts are a Brazilian staple.
+They are so simple, yet so good.
 Cocoa powder is mixed with butter and condensed milk.
 That’s it.
 Those are the only ingredients!
 Everything is slowly melted together in a pan and then rolled into small balls.
 As a final touch, these little delights are topped with a topping of your choice (generally sprinkles, crushed nuts or powdered sugar).

-Beinjinho, which translates as “little kiss”, is very similar but coconut is used in place of the cocoa powder.
+Beinjinho, which translates as “little kiss”, is very similar to the Brigadeiro but coconut is used in place of the cocoa powder.

 Mousse de Maracuja (passion fruit mousse)